-IDA has awarded a one year pilot contract, to Connect Ireland who will, on IDA Ireland’s behalf, market, promote and implement the Succeed in Ireland initiative.
+Connect Ireland will on IDA Ireland’s behalf, market, promote and implement the Succeed in Ireland initiative.
 IDA lends its expertise to Connect Ireland in turning the leads identified by the ‘Connectors’ into investments and job creation in Ireland.

 ConnectIreland is part of the Taxback group.
 The team at ConnectIreland consists of a market development team, client services personnel and FDi specialists.
 ConnectIreland.com is where Connectors can sign on and introduce the companies they believe have a mobile investment project for Ireland.
 Connectors signing on to the website will be appointed an account manager, who, once the introduction has been made, will hand the potential investment project over to theConnectIreland business personnel.
 ConnectIreland will liaise directly with companies, once introduced by the Connectors.
 The team may arrange site visits, establish project parameters and work with companies right through to the investment phase or or the project may be passed to to progress.